Tselale2002/BrightTV_Viewership_Analysis/README.md

 * Loaded CSV datasets into Snowflake.

-* Merged Viewership and UserProfile on UserID.
+* Merged Viewership and UserProfile on UserID using Left Join on.

-* Parsed timestamps into multiple granularities:
+* Converted timestamps into different levels of detail (date, time, day, month).:

   - RECORD_TS → full timestamp